-This topic provides answers to some commonly asked questions about the read/write splitting feature.
+This topic provides answers to some frequently asked questions about the read/write splitting feature.

 If the primary RDS instance processes a small number of write requests, can read requests be routed to the primary RDS instance?

-Yes, if the primary RDS instance processes a small number of write requests, read requests can be routed to the primary RDS instance.
-To achieve this, you need only to specify a read weight for the primary RDS instance.
+Yes, if the primary RDS instance processes a small number of write requests, read requests can also be sent to the primary RDS instance.
+You need only to specify a proper read weight for the primary RDS instance.

 Does the read/write splitting feature support hints?